ozone10/7zip-Dark7zip/README.md

 ## License

-Most code related to dark mode is under license GPLv3 or later version.
+Most code related to dark mode is under license MIT, or GPLv3 or later version.

 For 7-Zip below is information for used license.
 <details>